 Common Situations That Turn Tooth Damage Into an Emergency

-- Moderate to severe pain from a cracked or broken tooth
+- Moderate to severe pain when biting down or releasing pressure on the tooth

-- Swelling, pus, or signs of infection near the tooth
+- Swelling, pus, or redness in the gum tissue surrounding the damaged tooth

 What to Do Before You See the Dentist for a Broken Tooth